osamaoun97/MovieLens_Recommender_System/README.md

 <Br>

-### This Project is part of ITI AI 9 Months Program For Recommender systems Course
+### This Project is part of ITI AI 9 Months Program For Recommender systems Course.

 <Br>